syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Connector.md

 ---
 title: Adding connectors in diagram control for Xamarin.Android | Syncfusion
-description: Describes how to add connector,connection with port and node and it's appearance in diagram control for Xamarin.Android
+description: Describes how to add connector,connection with node and it's appearance in diagram control for Xamarin.Android
 platform: Xamarin.Android
 control: SfDiagram
 documentation: UG